chef-cft/dca_workshop/README.md

 1. Introduction of participants and the discussion of the goals of the workshop
     Optional: Depending on the makeup of the group and their knowledge of Chef it may make sense to give a 20-30 minutes whiteboard/discussion of what Chef Automate is and what problems it can solve for the customer

-2. Optional: Using Chef Automate remote-scan capability, aka no chef-client, remote-scan one or multiple customer nodes against a standard CIS profile.
+2. Optional: Execute 'On-site scan-only option'.
+Execute a remote-scan of one or multiple customer nodes against a standard CIS profile using the same Automate instance you will be using for the rest of the workshop.
-··* This assumes confirmation of network access for the BJC automate instance to be able to RDP or SSH into customer nodes with firewall and/or proxy rule configuration
+* This assumes previous testing/confirmation of network access for the BJC automate instance to be able to RDP or SSH into customer nodes with firewall and/or proxy rule configuration

 3. Instructor presentation of the slide-driven walkthrough of the steps in a Detect & Correct scenario  (put PPT link included in this repo)